Nate Berkus, Sarah Sherman Samuel, and More Share Their First Apartment Mistakes

-The process of finding your first apartment is stressful, but the process of decorating it can be even more so.
+The process of finding your first place is stressful, but decorating it can be even more so.
 If you’re living with roommates, your choices are guided by compromise.
-If you’re living in a rental, your choices often feel limited.
-More often than not, our inaugural forays into decor are as much an exercise in discovering what we like as they are in learning what to avoid.
-For this reason, a first apartment is very much a crash course in the world of interior design.
+If you’re in a rental, they often feel limited.
+More often than not, our inaugural forays into decor are as much an exercise in discovering what we like as they are in learning what to avoid—which is why a first apartment is mostly a crash course in the world of interior design.

-The Lesson: Keep your base layer simple and timeless, and then accessorize with crazier trends and unexpected color pairings.
+The lesson: Keep your base layer simple and timeless, and then accessorize with crazier trends and unexpected color pairings.

-The Apartment: “My first apartment in LA was a mishmash of thrifted, flea market, and big-box discount store finds.
-I had no money but a lot of time and a deep desire to thrift,” says Henderson.
-Learning to keep major pieces simple, bringing color and pattern in through smaller ways, she honed her style to what it is today—though she admits, some things never change.
-“Even then, I adhered to a color palette that was full of mostly whites, blues, woods, and golds with hints of pink,” she continues.
-“It’s changed over time, but a consistent color palette will make a room feel pulled together.”
+The apartment: “My first apartment in Los Angeles was a mishmash of flea market and big-box discount store finds,” says Henderson.
+“I had no money but a lot of time and a deep desire to thrift.”
+Learning to keep major pieces simple and incorporating color and pattern in smaller ways, she honed her style to what it is today—though she admits some things never change.
+“Even then, I adhered to a palette that was full of mostly whites, blues, woods, and golds with hints of pink,” she continues.
+“It’s changed over time, but a consistent scheme will always make a room feel pulled together.”

-The Way to Bring It Home: Try a neutral sofa with a classic silhouette to anchor your living room.
+The way to bring It home: Try a neutral sofa with a classic silhouette to anchor your living room.

-The Apartment: True to form, the Jungalow blogger and designer’s first place was just as color-, pattern-, and plant-filled as her designs are today.
-“The first place I lived alone was a tiny bungalow in East Hollywood,” says Blakeney of the Spanish-style spot.
-“One thing I learned was not to be afraid to make a rental my own.
-Landlords often find ways to eat away at that rental deposit anyway, so I’m a fan of letting it go from day one so that I feel free to paint, switch out lighting, and make other improvements to the space that makes my living experience a whole lot better.”
+The apartment: True to form, the Jungalow blogger and designer’s first place was just as pattern- and plant-filled as her designs are today.
+“It was a tiny bungalow in East Hollywood,” says Blakeney of the Spanish-style spot.
+“One thing I learned was not to be afraid to make a rental your own.
+Landlords often find ways to eat away at that deposit anyway, so I’m a fan of letting it go from day one.
+Feel free to paint, switch out lighting, and implement other improvements that make the living experience a whole lot better.”

 Sarah Sherman Samuel

-The Lesson: Test-drive paints before taking the plunge.
+The lesson: Test-drive paints before taking the plunge.

 Whitney Leigh Morris

-The Lesson: If you’re in a small space, think vertically.
+The lesson: If you’re in a small space, think vertically.

-The Lesson: Don’t rush the decorating process.
+The lesson: Don’t rush the decorating process.

-The Apartment: “When I moved into my first apartment in Chicago, I had four pieces of furniture in a 30-foot space,” remembers Berkus.
+The apartment: “When I moved into my first apartment in Chicago, I had four pieces of furniture in a 30-foot space,” remembers Berkus.
 “It was a whole year before I was able to afford to buy the sofa I wanted, but it was worth the wait.”
 Knowing that most people who move into their first apartment aren’t going to be able to splurge on their dream interior right off the bat, Berkus recommends taking your time with choosing furnishings.
 “I knew over time that the interior would speak to the person I was, and the person I hoped to become.
 Your space should always be evolving,” says the designer.

-The Lesson: Embrace your creativity and get thrifty.
+The lesson: Embrace your creativity and get thrifty.

-The Apartment: While most people might not look lovingly upon a space described as a “dump,” Ford’s story is a reminder to stay positive.
+The apartment: While most people might not look lovingly upon a space described as a “dump,” Ford’s story is a reminder to stay positive.
 She rented a Pittsburgh apartment right above her brother’s in a walk-up building, and while the space was less than ideal, its sorry state came with a huge plus.
 “Because it was so dumpy, the landlord let me do whatever I wanted to it,” says Ford.
-She used the space as an opportunity to flex her DIY skills, removing the kitchen cabinets and replacing them with crates, painting the walls and floors a clean white, and scouring Goodwill for furniture.
+She used the space as an opportunity to flex her DIY skills, removing the kitchen cabinets and replacing them with crates; painting the walls and floors a clean white; and scouring Goodwill for furniture.
 Her coolest project?
 “I hung these spools of fabric I had in the hallways as ‘wallpaper’ and did a large gallery wall of thrift shop finds and cool art or pictures that I would rip out of magazines and frame,” she remembers.